Published: March 12, 2018 | Updated: April 22, 2020 | Posted by: Venus Zoleta | Government Services

 It also helps to bring loose change instead of paying PHP 1,000 or PHP 500 bills.
 You’ll be paying several fees to separate cashiers, so pay the exact amount to get a driver’s license faster.
 Know the exact fees to pay beforehand:

 LTO requires driver’s license applicants to be “clean, neat, and presentable” during photo-taking and examinations.
 That means you aren’t allowed to wear just an undershirt or sleeveless short (for men), sports shorts, and slippers.
-Dress appropriately to avoid hassles and delays in your driver’s license application.
+Follow the dress code to avoid hassles and delays in your driver’s license application.

 Bring enough baon that will keep you from getting hungry and thirsty while lining up and waiting for your turn.
 In doing so, you won’t have to leave your queue and step out of the LTO office just to buy snacks or water.